dairyking98/RoboCam-Suite/docs/PREVIEW_PY_README.md

 ## Best Practices

-1. **Always Home First**: Navigation requires homing - do this before previewing wells
+1. **Homing is Optional**: Navigation works from current position, just like calibrate.py
 2. **Verify After Calibration**: Use preview to check interpolation accuracy after creating calibration
 3. **Preview Before Experiments**: Check alignment of selected wells before running long experiments
 4. **Use Sequential Navigation**: The Next/Previous buttons make it easy to go through all wells